 A: Because then Massachusetts would want one.

-Billy Sullivan was a 45-year-old sports flack who had put out so many press releases he was called the ‘Maitre de Mimeograph.’
+Billy Sullivan, a 45-year-old sports flack, had put out so many press releases that sportswriters called him the ‘Maitre de Mimeograph.’
 Sullivan desperately wanted to bring professional football to Boston.
 The NFL rejected his request for a franchise in 1959 because five pro teams had already failed in the city.

-In 1936, the Boston Redskins had won the NFL championship, but the fans were so disinterested owner George Marshall moved the game to the Polo Grounds in New York.
+In 1936, the Boston Redskins had won the NFL championship, but the fans had so little interest owner George Marshall moved the game to the Polo Grounds in New York.
 The next year Marshall moved the team to Washington.

-Sullivan was convinced there was an appetite for professional football in New England.
+Sullivan believed New England had an appetite for professional football.
 After all, Boston College sold out Fenway when it won the national championship in 1940.

-In late 1959, American Football League cofounder Lamar Hunt called Sullivan and told him if he could get $250,000 in a Dallas bank within five days, he could have the final AFL franchise.
+In late 1959, American Football League cofounder Lamar Hunt called Sullivan.
+He told him if he could get $250,000 in a Dallas bank within five days, he could have the final AFL franchise.